Autonomous Cave Surveying with an Aerial Robot: Experimental Design and Results

 \subsection{Simulation Experiments}

 The exploration strategy is evaluated with 160 real-time simulation trials over approximately 67 hours in a $\SI{30}{\meter} \times \SI{40}{\meter} \times \SI{6}{\meter}$ environment constructed from colorized FARO pointclouds of a cave in West Virginia (see~\cref{sfig:10a}).
 In each simulation, the multirotor robot begins exploration from one of four pre-determined starting positions and explores for \SI{1500}{\second}.
-For each starting position, 10 exploration trials are run which means a total of 40 trials for each mapping approach and sensor configuration for a total of 160 trials.
-The end time of \SI{1500}{\second} is set empirically and based on the total time required to fully explore the cave environment.
+Ten exploration tests for each of the four sensor configurations are run from each of the four starting positions, leading to a total of 160 trials.
+The end time of \SI{1500}{\second} is empirically set based on the total time required to fully explore the cave.
 Note that ground truth state estimates are used for these simulation experiments, while the hardware experiments in~\cref{ssec:hardware_results} rely on visual-inertial odometry (see~\cref{ssec:vins}).
+The reconstruction error (\cref{tab:reconstruction_accuracy} and~\cref{sfig:resampled_lidar,sfig:dense_voxel_lidar,sfig:resampled_tof,sfig:dense_voxel_tof}) is computed as pointcloud-to-mesh distances between reconstructed pointclouds from each trial and the environment mesh.
+In the case the MCG approach, the GMM map is densely resampled to produce a pointcloud.
+For the OG case, the occupancy grid map is converted to a pointcloud by assuming the points to be at the center of each voxel.